Fresh Breath for Dogs

 • What Works: Look for Zinc Gluconate and Stabilized Chlorine Dioxide.
 Zinc binds to sulfur compounds to neutralize smells, while chlorine dioxide safely oxidizes bacteria.

 • What to Watch: Avoid additives that rely solely on mint or green tea.
-These mask the odor but ignore the bacterial infection causing it.
+These may mask odor while doing little for plaque and odor-producing bacteria.

 The Coconut Oil Myth